puemos/templates/product/initiative-1-pager.md

 ### Tech design

-Link to a technical design doc
+>Links to a technical design doc

 ---